okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta/define-allowed-scopes/index.md

 title: Define allowed scopes
 ---

-When a request is sent to the Okta Org Authorization Server, it validates all of the requested scopes in the OAuth2 authorize request against the app's grants collection.
+When a request is sent to the Okta Org Authorization Server's `/authorize` endpoint, it validates all of the requested scopes in the request against the app's grants collection.
 The scope is granted if it exists in the app's grants collection.

 > **Note:** Only the Super Admin role has permissions to grant scopes to an app.